 It doesn’t have to be all or nothing.
 For instance, you might reduce the size of a universal life policy, keep it, and purchase a small whole life policy to ensure you have additional coverage.
 Now, if you hit that “crossover point” and decide to surrender your policy later, you’ll still have a permanent policy in place.
 Even if you don’t have a UL policy, multiple smaller policies can make more sense than one larger policy.

 An Investopedia 100 advisor, Kim D. H. Butler, is an industry veteran and recognized authority on whole life insurance.
 She has been on the forefront of alerting consumers to the inherent problems with universal life insurance—before it was headline news in the Wall Street Journal and New York Times!
 Kim has also written two recognized books on the topic: Live Your Life Insurance and Busting the Life Insurance Lies.

-To schedule an appointment with Kim to discuss your situation, contact Partners for Prosperity today.
+To schedule an appointment with Kim to discuss your situation, contact Prosperity Thinkers today.
 Partners for Prosperity has specialized in life insurance and alternative investments for over twenty years and is licensed to help people in all 50 states.